-The CC is governed by the Compensation Committee Charter, please refer to point 3.5.2 in the Corporate Governance section.
+The CC is governed by the Compensation Committee Charter, see point 3.5.2 in the Corporate Governance section.
 The Committee consists of the Chairperson who is an independent and non-executive member of the Board, the Vice Chairman of the Board and two other non-executive members of the Board.

 The members of the CC have been elected by the shareholders for one year.
 The Chairperson was appointed by the Board of Directors.
-On 31 December 2015, the composition of the CC was as follows:
+On 31 December 2016, the composition of the CC was as follows:

 Chairman Members

 Beat Hess Andreas Koopmann

-Daniel Borel

 Jean-Pierre Roth

+Patrick Aebischer

-The tasks and areas of responsibility of the CC are described on page 12 of the Corporate Governance Report 2015.
+The tasks and areas of responsibility of the CC are described on page 12 of the Corporate Governance Report 2016.